-Cloud Testing Services Security Compliance Requirements: 2026 Guide for HIPAA, GDPR, SOC 2, PCI-DSS
+Cloud Testing Services: 2026 Security & Compliance Guide for HIPAA, GDPR, SOC 2, PCI-DSS

 According to the Thales 2024 Cloud Security Study (Infosecurity Magazine, 2024), 44% of organizations have experienced a cloud data breach, with 31% of those breaches traced back to human error and misconfigurations.
 As enterprises accelerate cloud adoption across multi-tenant environments, the gap between cloud deployment speed and security compliance readiness continues to widen.
 Cloud testing services that embed security and compliance validation into every release cycle are no longer optional — they are the baseline requirement for operating in regulated industries such as BFSI, healthcare, fintech, and government.